billen/conference-tags/README.md

 # conference-tags
 Create name tags with custom backgrounds.
 Used usually to create name tags for conferences / events.

+## How to Run
+* Copy the namesListTemplate.csv and add your own names
+* Add an image to background-images
+* Change the Tag.py to include that image name within the main method
+* Run Tag.py

 Next steps: <br/>
 1) Create a properties that might even take positions, to allow for that freedom. <br/>